 What is an Internal Aviation SMS Audit

-An internal aviation SMS audit is a process you use to verify that certain actions are taking place in your SMS.
+An internal aviation safety management system (SMS) audit is a process you use to verify that certain actions are taking place in your SMS.

-Audits are a safety assurance activity that is most commonly used to broadly assess whether or not your SMS is practicing continuous improvement.
+Audits are a safety assurance activity that is most commonly used to broadly assess whether or not aviation service providers can demonstrate continuous improvement of the SMS.

 That being said, you might have different auditing processes for assessing different aspects of your SMS, such as: